aubin560/Google-data-analystics-Recruiting-Agency-Project/README.md

     <td>Misspelled words</td>
     <td>Filter</td>
     <td>
-      <p>I filtered the hired column and for easy_apply to check if the words were well spelled.
-We have only two data points that are: True or false. </p>
+      I filtered the hired column and for easy_apply to check if the words were well spelled.
+We have only two data points that are: True or false.

-      <p>I filtered the months column to check if we either or not the months of the year were well spelled.
-And I found no misspelled words. </p> </td>
+      I filtered the months column to check if we either or not the months of the year were well spelled.
+And I found no misspelled words. </td>
   </tr>
   <tr>
     <td>Mistyped numbers</td>